CloudI/CloudI/src/tests/hexpi/README.markdown

 `cloudi_service_map_reduce` behaviour to manage the map-reduce input/output of the iterative algorithm.

-The C++ CloudI service contains the iterative algorithm for calculating hexadecimal digits of PI (the Bailey–Borwein–Plouffe formula).
+The C++ CloudI service contains source code for calculating hexadecimal digits of PI (implementing the Bailey–Borwein–Plouffe formula) which is able to calculate separate segments of PI concurrently.
-`cloudi_service_test_hexpi` will adjust the number of digits requested based on the amount of time previous service requests took for their calculations.
+`cloudi_service_test_hexpi` adjusts the number of digits requested based on the amount of time previous service requests took for their calculations.